Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 ## Candidate Features

-Possible features can be divided into local information and global information.
+Possible features can be grouped into local information, defense-related information, strategy-related information, and global information.

 Local information: